godxanubis80085/catwallpaper_undef/README.rst

 What it does?
 ===============
-It does web scraping with python and downloads random cat images and applies it as your wallpaper acc to your operating system
+Puts random cat images and applies it as your wallpaper.

 Supported platforms
 ===============